Culmington: 18th to 20th centuries

 In 1929 Frederic Kelly completed another survey of Culmington and noted changes to the area.
 A tablet was added to the rear wall of the church bearing the names of all that fell during the Great War.
 By 1929, Culmington had attained a post office and laundry.
 A district nurse also visited the parish.
 A bus service was initially provided by Evans of Aston, that travelled to Ludlow.

+Back in the cold winter of 2010, All saints Church allowed local residents access to their stockpile of wood.

+This kept the local residents warm, this was until a local man was seen with a wheelbarrow taking all the logs for himself, meanwhile the rest of the village froze.

 Demography

 The 2011 Census recorded the parish population as 423.
 The population time series shows a gradual increase in the parish's population post-1945.
 Prior to this, the population was steadily declining.
 At its highest total, Culmington's population was 569.
 That was in 1821.
 At the peak of the time series graph, the population was 556.
 The steady decline could be due to a multitude of factors, including the emergence of industrial towns over the late 19th and early 20th century.

 Most of the village's population is of white British descent.
 417 residents of Culmington's total population are White British.
 This is to be expected of rural townships such as Culmington.
 211 of Culmington's population, aged from 16–74, are employed.
 This equates to almost half the total population of Culmington.
 Within this, the largest sector for employment is that of technical and professional occupations.
 54 people hold employment of this kind.
 This is followed by 50 residents working within blue collar, skilled employment that includes many professions that would encourage self-employment.

 A large proportion of the residents of Culmington are retired.
 Culmington's population age range is wide, but there is a preponderance of people above retirement age.
 The parish has a large number of children, who up to the age of 16 are not employed.
 There are a total of 65 dependent children within the parish.
 The population of Culmington has high attainment with regards to qualifications, with only 76 people having no qualifications and 110 having qualifications from Level 4 and above.